lessmore/profiler/README.md

 $profiler->chart();
 ```

 You can see the example usage in example.php file.

-## Adjusting tick directive
+## Adjusting ticks directive

 You have to decide how often monitor will gather data for profiling.

-Average setting is about 30000 ticks for scripts with medium execution time.
+Setting ticks value to 1 means that monitor will register memory usage
+after every statement in your script.
-You have to remember that if you set the value too low it will heavily
+However remember that if your script is very complex setting this value too low
-affect the execution time.
+will heavily affect the execution time and you should increase it.

+Average setting is about 10 ticks for scripts with medium complexity.